 ▼

-JasperReports or Microsoft Word creator is dampened; a Metasploit/msfvenom creator is amplified.
+Sits above all 15 engines and applies three layers of intelligence: Bayesian contextual scoring adjusts risk based on document origin — a JasperReports or Microsoft Word creator is dampened; a Metasploit/msfvenom creator is amplified.
 IsolationForest provides unsupervised anomaly detection from the very first scan — flags documents whose 38-feature vector is statistically unusual compared to the scanned population.
-RandomForest classifier activates once 50+ labeled samples are accumulated, providing probability-based maliciousness scoring trained on real scan data.
-Explainable ML reports the top feature contributions for each scan.
+RandomForest + LightGBM classifiers activate once ≥10 labeled samples accumulate; bootstrap pseudo-labeling (unlabeled scans with raw_score ≤ 5 treated as pseudo-benign) enables supervised activation from the first real malicious scan.
+Explainable ML reports the top feature contributions via SHAP for each scan.
 Every scan is persisted to PostgreSQL.
-User feedback (false positive / confirmed threat) feeds directly into retraining.⑱
+User feedback (false positive / confirmed threat) feeds directly into retraining.

 ▼